dds-bridge/dds/README.md

 We have also compiled the code and/or had help from other contributors on the following systems.

 * Linux Ubuntu with g++ and with OpenMP multi-threading.
-* Mac OS 10.9 with g++ and with OpenMP multi-threading.
-Also with clang without multi-threading.
-Also with GCD multi-threading compiling with LLVM.
+* Mac OS 10.9 with clang and GCD or STL multi-threading.

 Here the libraries are `.a` files, not DLLs.
 There are also Makefiles for shared libraries available.

-Note that Apple stopped using g++ in Xcode a while back, DDS does compile using the clang compiler, but since DDS does not support pthreads multi-threading, DDS becomes single-threaded.
-To get OpenMP multi-threading you need to use the Homebrew installer and do:

-    brew reinstall gcc --without-multilib

-The `without-multilib` is important because you won't get OpenMP otherwise, and that's the whole point.  *(Thanks to Matthew Kidd for these instructions.)*

-Thanks for Pierre Cossard's contribution, the Mac port now also supports GCD multi-threading with LLVM.
+Thanks to Pierre Cossard's contribution, the Mac port now also supports GCD multi-threading with LLVM.

 There's an example .Net wrapper on https://github.com/anorsich/dds.net (not supported by us).